maxrumsey/OzStrips/docs/faq.md

 Pick an aircraft's strip **in OzStrips** and press INHI, the strip will disappear.
 To get the strip back, follow the steps above.

 ## When will the strip become Coordinated / Blue in vatSYS?
-When you activate the Take Off Timer, or move the strip into the Pushback bay.
+When you activate the Take Off Timer, or move the strip into the Cleared bay.

 *Note: You can not change the aircraft's CFL, SID, or RWY at this point.*